leomenezessz/pyppium/README.md

 - https://leomenezessz.github.io/pyppium/

-## Especial Thanks
+## Special Thanks

- Pyppium enjoy many packages to trying delivery a good framework.
-And of course this packages are amazing!
+ Pyppium count on many packages for trying to deliver a good framework.
+And of course, these packages are amazing!

  - [Appium-Python-Client](https://pypi.org/project/Appium-Python-Client/)
  - [PyYAML](https://pypi.org/project/PyYAML/)